-So without further adieu, let’s begin using shapes to draw pictures!!
+Let’s begin using shapes to draw pictures!!

 Take, for example, the image of this lamp below from Pexels.

-On first glance, some of you may find it very complicated to draw given there’s so many variations in the form but that is why we are simplifying it, right?!
-The full lamp can be mainly simplified using rectangles like this.
-Does not look as complex. right?
+On first glance, it might seem complicated to draw given there’s so many variations in the form but in 2d, it looks less intimidating.
+The full lamp can be simplified using rectangles like this.
+If you are feeling confident about the drawing, you can also draw the wires and handles using curved cylinders like this.

 Rectangles like below are NOT ACCEPTABLE unless they represent the shape of the area well - this will come with practice but please keep refining this skill as it is very important.